- General Information

-How would Chicago benefit from hosting the Obama Presidential Library?
+How will Chicago benefit from hosting the Obama Presidential Center?

-The Obama Presidential Library would be an intellectual resource, a source of great economic benefit, a key addition to the network of civic partners throughout the city, and a catalyst of new opportunities for the young people of Chicago.
-It would represent an investment in their future, and the future of the city.
+The Obama Presidential Center will be an intellectual resource, a source of great economic benefit, a key addition to the network of civic partners throughout the city, and a catalyst of new opportunities for the people of Chicago.

-How would the OPL create an intellectual resource for the City?
+How will the Obama Presidential Center create an intellectual resource for the City?

-It would provide access to materials that would bring to life this historic presidency.
-It could partner with cultural organizations and provide programming that would benefit students, schools, community groups, researchers, and many others.
-It would be a source of inspiration for young people in the City of Chicago — they would resonate in a particular way to the story of two fellow Chicagoans whose journey led from the neighborhoods of the South Side to the White House.
+It will provide access to materials that will bring to life this historic presidency.
+It could partner with education and cultural organizations in Chicago and around the globe and provide programming that would benefit students, schools, community groups, researchers, and many others.
+It would be a source of inspiration for young people in the city of Chicago — they would resonate in a particular way to the story of two fellow Chicagoans whose journey led from the neighborhoods of the South Side to the White House.

-How would the OPL provide economic benefits to the City of Chicago?
+How will the Presidential Center provide economic benefits to the city of Chicago?

-How would the Obama Presidential Library benefit from being located on the South Side?
+How will the Obama Presidential Center benefit from being located on the South Side?

-An Obama Presidential Library on the South Side of Chicago would be the first truly urban presidential library.
-It would be accessible to millions of visitors a year from Chicago’s two international airports, major interstate highways and public transportation systems.
-The library would benefit from joining an already culturally vibrant and historically significant community, and proximity to one of the leading academic institutions in the world.
+An Obama Presidential Center on the South Side of Chicago will include the first truly urban presidential library.
+It will be accessible to millions of visitors a year from Chicago’s two international airports, major interstate highways and public transportation systems.
+The library will benefit from joining an already culturally vibrant and historically significant community, and proximity to one of the leading academic institutions in the world.
 It could extend its mission in a particular way to a younger generation that would benefit immensely from its presence.

 What is the relationship of the President and First Lady with the South Side of Chicago and the University of Chicago?

-What are the benefits of the Obama Presidential Library for scholars?
+What is the University of Chicago’s role in the Obama Presidential Center?

-What is Susan Sher’s role with the Obama Presidential Library?
+What is Susan Sher’s role with the Obama Presidential Center?